jedaitemple/My_project/README.md

 # My_project
 This is web app with which you can share news in social sites.
 # Future plans
-Just the link and I can go to share i should search for a fix for the link
+I fixed it and I can go throgh
 #add email validation

 #add share